The Duke and Duchess of Sussex celebrate Queensland

 State Library of Queensland recently received a donation of photographs of The Duke and Duchess of Sussex celebrating K'gari (Fraser Island) during their tour of Australia in October 2018.

 The photographs of the Queensland leg of the tour depict Their Royal Highnesses during 22-23 October 2018.
 They first landed in Hervey Bay and then toured Fraser Island or K’gari as it is known by traditional owners the Butchulla people.
 The visit celebrated the dedication of the site as part of the Queen's Commonwealth Canopy (QCC).
 The QCC presents a unique opportunity to save the world’s forests in the Commonwealth while conserving Indigenous forests for future generations.

 The Duke took part in a traditional Welcome to Country Smoking Ceremony and unveiled a plaque for the dedication of the Forests of K’gari to the QCC.
-He then toured one of Fraser Island’s iconic lakes.
+He then toured one of K'gari's iconic lakes.
 He and The Duchess of Sussex met with local elders, national park rangers and members of the community to learn about the Island’s natural beauty, rich history, biodiversity and cultural significance.

 These images were taken by AUSPIC photographer Penny Bradfield and donated to John Oxley Library from Premier Annastacia Palaszczuk’s office with permission from the Australian Department of Parliamentary Services and the Australian Prime Department of Prime Minister and Cabinet.

 Your email address will not be published.